pusher/faros/docs/5_migrate.md

 1. Scale down your Faros deployments so that there are no active Faros pods running
-2. Remove all ownerReferences from GitTrackObjects
+2. Remove all ownerReferences from GitTrackObjects.
+You can use the shell snippet from the ClusterGitTrack section to do this.

 If you have a setup where all your GitTracks live in one namespace, follow these steps